Shaping Outcomes After Serious Slip and Fall Injuries

 - Report the incident and request documentation.
 Notify the manager/property owner and ask for an incident report (or note who you reported it to).

 - Photograph the accident scene right away.
-Capture the hazard, the surrounding area, lighting, warning signs (or the lack of them), and your footwear.
+Capture the hazard, the surrounding area, lighting, warning signs (or their absence), and your footwear.

 - Get witness information.
 Names/phone numbers of anyone who saw the fall or the condition can strengthen the claim.

 - Don’t give recorded statements to an insurance company yet.
-Another reason to talk to a lawyer.
+Another reason to talk to a slip and fall accident lawyer.
 Adjusters are trained to minimize payouts; early comments can be used against you later.

 Compensation in a Pennsylvania Premises Liability Claim